Header Graphic

 Thunderstorm Frequency

 Thunderstorms are extremely infrequent in my part of the country (California’s Central Coast) and an almost everyday occurrence in places like Florida in the summertime.
-This chart shows the frequency by month and across the continental US.
-The Convective SIGMET frequency (depicted on the map using color coding) is the total number of “hits” per grid box divided by the total number of hours during the month.
 This chart has the number of days that thunderstorms were observed, across the US.

 NOAA Summary